Welcome to Covington County Schools Child Nutrition Program!

 • Visit myschoolbucks.com and click on Help/FAQ’s

-PLEASE GO TO OUR CHILD NUTRITION "NEWS" SECTION TO VIEW MEAL PRICES AND OTHER HELPFUL INFORMATION!
+PLEASE GO TO OUR CHILD NUTRITION "DOWNLOAD" SECTION TO VIEW FREE BREAKFAST AND LUNCH INFORMATION, MONTHLY MENUS, AND OTHER HELPFUL INFORMATION!
 (Click Tab at the top of this page.)

 If you have any questions about our policies (Wellness, Worthless Check, Meal Charge), please contact the Covington County Child Nutrition offices at 334-427-3830 or 334-427-3832.